 - 1. The Accountant General Department

 - 2. The Department of Human Resources

 - 3. The Department of Public Lands & Buildings

-- 4. Human Rights Commission

-- 5. Cabinet Office
+- 4. Cabinet Office

-- 6. Department of Communications
+- 5. Department of Communications

-- 7. Department of Immigration

-- 8. Information & Digital Technology
+- 6. Information & Digital Technology

-The nature of these transaction are administrative services consistent with services typically provided to other Non-Ministry Offices.
+The nature of these transactions are administrative services consistent with services typically provided to other Non-Ministry Offices.